The possible adelic indices for elliptic curves admitting a rational cyclic isogeny: Handling the Primes and p = 2 and 3

-Next, let $C$ denote the subscheme of $\mathbb{P}^3_{\Q}$ defined by the sequence of homogeneous polynomials that represent the canonical model of the genus 2 curve \mc{72.72.2.d.1}.
+Let $C$ denote the subscheme of $\mathbb{P}^3_{\Q}$ defined by the sequence of homogeneous polynomials that represent the model of the genus 2 curve \mc{72.72.2.d.1} produced by Zywina's code.
 We verify that the set of points $C(\Z/4\Z)$ is empty.
 Thus, there are no rational points.